mviereck/x11docker/README.md

 **3.** Try another X server option.
  - Some applications fail with fallback option `--hostdisplay`.
 Add `--clipboard` to disable some security restrictions of `--hostdisplay`.
- - If that does not help, install [additional X servers](#dependencies).
+ - If that does not help, install [additional X servers](https://github.com/mviereck/x11docker/wiki/Dependencies#recommended-base).
 The most stable and reliable option is `--xephyr`.

 ### Privilege checks
 Some applications need more privileges or [capabilities](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) than x11docker provides by default.
 One attempt is to allow several privileges until the setup works.
 Than reduce privileges to find out which are needed indeed.
-(Note the ` -- `-in the following commands, do not miss them).
+(Note the ` -- ` in the following commands, do not miss them).

 **1.** Adding privileges:
  - Try `x11docker --cap-default IMAGENAME`